Bitcoin is big news, but many of us don’t understand it. This crypto glossary explains the blockchain terminology you need to hold your own.

 The device or counter where something is sold.
 In the context of Bitcoin, this is usually a plugin, a web app, an app on a phone, or an integration to a traditional PoS device.
 Not to be confused with proof of stake.

 A mining pool allows small miners to collaborate and find the solution to a valid block together.
 Solutions are pooled and everyone is paid out proportionally to the winnings of the pool, although the exact enumeration varies.

 Pay Per Share, a common method for mining pools to determine how much each miner gets paid.
 PPS means the miner gets paid a fixed sum per hash regardless of whether the pool finds a block or not.
 If the pool gets lucky it will keep the profits, but it might also get unlucky and go bankrupt.

 A Bitcoin private key is a random number of 256 bits in length.
 From the private key, the public key is derived using the ECDSA algorithm.
 This public key is then hashed twice using SHA-256, encoded with base58, and prefixed with 1 to derive its address.
 Other address formats such as bech32 and P2SH also have private and public keys, but the addresses are encoded differently.

 Proof of stake

-Bitcoin’s proof of work is known to be intentionally highly energy intensive.
-In the alternative proof of stake model miners produce valid block by voting with the coins they own on the valid chain.
-The idea of PoS pre-dates Bitcoin’s proof of work, but never found broad application among cryptocurrencies.
+Bitcoin’s proof of work is known to be intentionally energy-intensive.
+In the proof of stake model, miners produce valid blocks by voting with the coins they own on the valid chain.
+The idea of PoS pre-dates Bitcoin’s proof of work but has now been adopted by several cryptocurrencies.